 Have you discovered Baby Station?
 Located in Kelowna in the plaza near Staples, it has a great selection of outerwear, dining gear, and baby and toddler accessories - including Hatley gear for back-to-school!

 Elsewhere: Check out Baby and Me, Scallywags Kids, Carter’s, Joe and MEC for great rain gear.

 Send your little to kindergarten with a warm lunch with a steel Skip Hop thermos.
 They are cute, easy to open and close, and they come with a spork that attaches to the outside.

 Your one-stop baby and kid dining stop.
 TJ’s The Kiddies Store - near Banks and Baron - has it all (and not just dining gear, might I add).
 Grab an insulated thermos, and then shop around for other great lunchtime products.

 Elsewhere: You can also find Skip Hop thermoses at Baby and Me and Carter’s.
 Superstore also has a great selection of kid-friendly thermoses.

 5. ACCESSORIES YOU’RE WILLING TO LOSE (d’oh!)

-We became well acquainted with the lost and found department this year, and learned the hard way that the expensive mitts, toques and coats live a longer, happier life when they are kept home.
-Invest in multiple pairs of these items, and if you don’t want to blow a small fortune in the process, visit your local second-hand store to pick up affordable gently-used gear without sacrificing quality.
+We became well acquainted with the lost and found department this year.
+Invest in multiple pairs of mitts and toques, and visit your local second-hand store to pick affordable gently-used gear without sacrificing quality.

 Shop local: Little Plum Children’s Boutique